jarviscanada/jarvis_data_eng_KaamilParmar/README.md

 ## Miscellaneous
 - CodeFI Club Leetcode Organizer at York University
-- Winner
-- Basketball player
+- Basketball player (Love being a team player and cooperating)
-- Competitive gaming
+- Competitive gaming (Love challenging myself)
-- Astronomy
+- Astronomy (Love to discover and learn)
-- Origami
+- Origami (Like to engage in tasks that involve time care)
-- Chess
+- Chess (Love solving problems)
-- Working out
+- Working out (Strive for consistency)